 When you write content, if you’re not writing it for your audience or you’re not writing it to the right customer, you are making a mistake.
 Oftentimes business owners will write content as if they’re talking to other people in the industry, but not to the consumer.

-Whether they use jargon or acronyms that do not actually make sense to someone who does not already know the subject, content is just not written to the right type of person.
+Whether using jargon or acronyms, content is just not written to the right type of person.
 It is so important to write as if you are writing to a fifth grader.
-When you take out the long complex words and trying to sound so sophisticated, you can really convey what you do very simply and very clearly.
+Take out the long complex words and trying to sound so sophisticated.
+Convey what you do very simply and very clearly.

 Your Readers Are Overwhelmed with Content